 Cons

-Finally, business credit cards are not covered by the CARD Act, though many major card issuers have adopted similar protections voluntarily.
+- Lack of business protections: Business credit cards are not covered by the CARD Act, though many major card issuers have adopted similar protections voluntarily.

 Debit cards deduct the amount of your purchases from the associated checking or savings account immediately.
 No statement balance can be carried from month to month and therefore interest is not charged.